 This is the category that makes AI memory and knowledge retrieval work.
 Vector databases are the backbone of RAG, agent memory, semantic search, and recommendation systems.
-Every major vector database vendor now ships an official MCP server — a sign of how central this integration has become.
+Every major vector database vendor now ships an official MCP server — and one (Weaviate) now embeds MCP directly into the database itself.

-This review covers MCP servers for dedicated vector databases (Qdrant, Chroma, Milvus, Pinecone, Weaviate, LanceDB), vector-enabled traditional databases (pgvector for PostgreSQL), and RAG-focused servers that combine vector storage with document processing.
+This review covers MCP servers for dedicated vector databases (Qdrant, Chroma, Milvus, Pinecone, Weaviate, LanceDB, Turbopuffer), vector-enabled traditional databases (Redis, pgvector for PostgreSQL, MongoDB Atlas), and RAG-focused servers that combine vector storage with document processing.
 For search engines with vector capabilities (Elasticsearch, OpenSearch, Meilisearch), see our Search Engine MCP Servers review.
 For individual deep-dives, see our reviews of Qdrant, Chroma, Pinecone, and Milvus.

-The headline findings: Qdrant leads adoption (1,300 stars) with a minimalist 2-tool design.
+The headline findings: Redis dominates adoption (4,200 stars) with official vector search plus full data management.
+Weaviate pioneers database-native MCP with a built-in server in v1.37.
+Qdrant leads dedicated vector DB adoption (1,400 stars) with configurable filters.
 Chroma offers the most tools (13) across four deployment modes.
-Milvus is the strongest self-hosted option (12 tools, five search types).
-Pinecone uniquely adds cascading search and reranking.
+Milvus powers the category’s biggest project — zilliztech/claude-context at 9,800 stars.
+Turbopuffer and Pinecone Assistant fill key gaps.
 Every major vendor ships an official server — a maturity signal few MCP categories can match.

 The Dedicated Vector Database Servers